 A. Instructions for crossing the Jordan River.

-a.
-Came to the Jordan . . . and lodged there before they crossed over: God told the people of Israel to wait three days at shores of the Jordan River (Joshua 1:11).
-All that time, the people of Israel saw a rushing river, swollen with spring rains laying in front of them.
-They must have asked, “How can we ever cross this river?”
+b.
+Lodged there before they crossed over: God told Israel to prepare themselves for three days at the shore of the Jordan River (Joshua 1:11).
+All that time, the people of Israel lodged in view of a rushing river, swollen with the spring rains.
+They were faced with the impossibility of the crossing.

 b.
-Yet there shall be a space between you and it, about two thousand cubits by measure: God required that they keep some 1,000 yards behind the ark.
-This was for two reasons.
+Yet there shall be a space between you and it, about two thousand cubits by measure: God required that His people keep some 1,000 yards (1km) behind the ark.
+This was for at least two reasons.
 First, to respect the holy nature of the ark of the covenant.
-But also, it was to make sure that everyone a clear view of the ark.
-That you may know the way by which you must go shows that the ark of the covenant led the way.
-Israel would accomplish this impossible task as they set their eyes upon God’s presence, and followed only after His presence.
+Second, to make it possible for all Israel to see the ark.
+The ark of the covenant would show the way they must go, leading the way.
+Israel would accomplish this impossible task as they set their eyes upon God’s presence and followed the representation of His presence.

 c.
-Sanctify yourselves: Because this would be a spiritual battle, Joshua requires that the people have a spiritual preparation.
-Sanctify yourselves means they were to separate themselves from common things to focus in on the Lord, and to see that the Lord will do wonders among you.
+Sanctify yourselves: Because this would be a spiritual battle, Joshua required Israel to make spiritual preparations.
+Sanctify yourselves means they were to separate themselves from common things to focus on the Lord, and to see that the Lord would do wonders among them.

-3. (6) Joshua’s step of faith: he sends the priests to walk across a swollen river Jordan.
+3. (6) Joshua’s step of faith: he sends the priests to walk across a swollen Jordan River.

 Then Joshua spoke to the priests, saying, “Take up the ark of the covenant and cross over before the people.”
 So they took up the ark of the covenant and went before the people.

 a.
-Take up the ark of the covenant and cross over before the people: We should assume that God told Joshua to do this, and that he wasn’t working out of foolish presumption.
-We can also assume that God spoke to Joshua about this as Joshua was in God’s word, reading and remembering the crossing of the Red Sea.
+Take up the ark of the covenant and cross over before the people: God told Joshua to command this radical step of faith (Joshua 3:7-8).
+Joshua didn’t do this because of foolish presumption.
+Joshua acted as a man led by the Lord, and who remembered the similar work in the crossing of the Red Sea (Exodus 14).

 i.
-We see Joshua’s success depending on and growing out of the promise of Joshua 1:8: This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
-For then you will make your way prosperous, and then you will have good success.
-Joshua obviously had the word of God on his lips, on his mind, and in his actions.
+Joshua’s success depended on and grew out of the promise of God to him: This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
+For then you will make your way prosperous, and then you will have good success (Joshua 1:8).
+Joshua had the word of God on his lips, on his mind, and it guided his actions.

 b.
-So they took up the ark of the covenant and went before the people: Even with God’s specific guidance, and with specific guidance from His word, this is still and impressive step of faith for Joshua.
-Living and walking in the Promised Land comes from this kind of faith, not a slavish reliance on a “law” relationship with God.
+So they took up the ark of the covenant and went before the people: Even considering God’s guidance, this was still an impressive step of faith for Joshua and the priests.
+This was the bold faith that would ideally mark the people of Israel in the Promised Land.

 4. (7-8) God’s encouragement to Joshua.